 WINTER 2020.
-Welcome to Practice Sharing — an online presentation of expanded approaches to language-based practice within the field of artistic research.
+Welcome to Practice Sharing — an online presentation/publication of expanded approaches to language-based practice within the field of artistic research.
 Over 70 individuals and collaborations are included in this first 'sharing'.

 The intent has been to reflect how language-based artistic research is practised in its diversity, rather than to define or determine what it is in advance.
 As such, the focus on language within artistic research is considered from a broad and transforming perspective to include diverse fields such as visual arts, performance, film, theatre, music, choreography as well as literature; where language-based practices might include (as well as move beyond) different approaches to writing, reading, speaking, listening.